HailHide/HailHide/README.md

-This account is used to store small helpful code.
+This account is used to store helpful code.